t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 A little more will be about NBD which is the main focus here.

 ### DHCP
-Must have a static IP configuration for the client host, with filename poiting to pxelinux.0 on you tftp server.
+Must have a static IP configuration for the client host, with the filename pointing to `pxelinux.0` on your tftp server.
 (Unless you have a more complex config. - but then you know what to do...).

-It must provide proper configuration: the default router for your network and the DNS (otherwise Debian installer with not reach its package repositories).
+It must provide a proper configuration: the default router for your network and the DNS (otherwise Debian installer with not reach its package repositories).

 ### TFTP
-Must be setup and available for the client (ie. firewall).
-It will contain `pxelinux.0` with its modules, configuration, Debian's network installer, later also Debian's kernel and initrd (for the installed system - as we always boot from the network!).
+Must be set up and available for the client (ie. firewall).
+It will contain `pxelinux.0` with its modules, configuration, Debian's network installer, later also Debian's kernel and initrd for the installed system - as we always boot from the network(!).

 ### DNS
 It should contain proper name resolution for the server(s) and the clients